 - Timer-based: Create an Activity that performs an action based on a certain amount of time passing.
 For example, you could modify the Activity for a Device to turn it off after 30 minutes have passed.
 These Automations can only be created by executing commands from an Activity. - Time-based: You can configure Automation that runs an Activity based on the day and time.

 For example, you could create Automation that runs an Activity every weekday evening at 11 p.m.
+You may also choose to execute Automations based on your local Sunset or Sunrise times.

-All Automations require an always-on primary controller such as a dedicated iOS device in Guided Access mode or the Roomie Remote app running on macOS not sleeping.
+All Automations require an always-on Primary Controller such as a dedicated iOS device in Guided Access mode or the Roomie Remote app running on macOS not sleeping.
 Performance of the app on macOS is improved when it is the foreground app.